deepshiksharma/vae-mnist/README.md

 # Variational Autoencoder for Handwritten Digit Image Generation
-This project implements a Variational Autoencoder (VAE), and a Conditional VAE to generate handwritten digit images.
+This project implements a Variational Autoencoder (VAE) to generate handwritten digit images.
 The model learns a probabilistic latent representation from the input images, and can generate realistic-looking handwritten digits by sampling from the latent space.

-The Conditional VAE extends upon the vanilla VAE by passing in class labels during training and generation.
+A Conditional VAE is also implemented, which extends upon the vanilla VAE by passing in class labels during training and generation.
 This allows for controlled synthesis of images conditioned on the class label.

 ## How the VAE works
-[To be updated]
+The VAE consists of two main components: The <b>encoder</b> and <b>decoder</b>.
+Between them lies the <b>latent space</b>.
+- Encoder: Compresses the input image into a latent space.
+- Decoder: Reverses the encoder's compression by reconstructing an image from the latent space.

+In this implementation, the encoder and decoder are convolutional neural networks.

 ## How Conditional VAE is different
-[To be updated]
+The conditional VAE introduces class labels to the encoder and decoder.
+This conditions the model to generate digits of a specific class, rather than sampling any digit randomly.

-## What is the latent space?
+## What is latent space?
 The latent space is a multi-dimensional co-ordinate system where the representation of input data is held.
 The encoder component of the model encodes each handwritten digit image into the latent space as a normal distribution, parameterized by mean ($\mu$) and standard deviation ($\sigma$).
 This distribution includes the range of possible handwritten variations for a specific digit.

-Note: In practice, the encoder outputs mean ($\mu$) and specifically, log-variance ($\log \sigma^2$), not  standard deviation ($\sigma$).
+Note: In practice, the encoder outputs mean ($\mu$) and specifically, log-variance ($\log$ $\sigma^2$), not standard deviation ($\sigma$).
-Predicting $\log \sigma^2$ is more numerically stable and also simplifies the loss calculation.
+Predicting $\log$ $\sigma^2$ is more numerically stable and also simplifies the loss calculation.

-### The latent vector
+### Latent vector
 A sample taken from the distribution of each digit's representation from the latent space is a latent vector $\mathbf{z}$.
 This vector $\mathbf{z}$ represents a specific "variation" of a specific handwritten digit.
 The decoder component of the model takes this latent vector and reconstructs an image, effectively reversing the process of the encoder.